thinger-io/Docs/Hardware/ClimaStick/README.md

 ```

 #### ENVIRONMENTAL SAMPLING PROTOCOL
-Due to the low power dissipation capacity, climaSticks gets hot after a few seconds of working, so it is not possible to make high-rate real time temperature reads.
-For reading temperature process, it is necessary to hibernate the processor, and wait a few minutes before to execute a high precision temperature read.
+Due to low power dissipation capacity, climaSticks gets hot after a few seconds of working, so it is not possible to make high-rate real time temperature reads.
+For reading temperature process, it is necessary to hibernate the processor, and wait a few minutes before to executing a high precision temperature read.
 This function is available using ESP.deepsleep(<-milliseconds->). during specified time period, the running process will be stopped,  and processor will not respond to any inquiry or WiFi transmissions.
-When the countdown is over, the device make a hard reset and the process will be start from new.
+When the countdown is over, the device will  make a hard reset and the process will start from new.

 ```cpp